fpsvogel/reading/doc/csv-format-guide.md

   - If you include any format emojis in Sources, then you have to include them for every variant.
 But the other data can be specified in some variants and not in others.
   - Now let's look at the Date Started column.
 After each date started you can specify the variant to which it refers with `v` followed by a number, such as `v2` for the second variant, `v3` for the third, and so on.
   - A date started with no variant specified refers to the first variant.
 In this example, you listened to the audiobook in the first half of August, then you read the ebook in the second half of August, and then in September you listened to the audiobook again.
+  - `💬` in a note means that note is a blurb, suitable for special display (if e.g. your favorite books are shown on your website).

 Whew!
 That covers all the odd cases that the Reading parser handles, except for the History column, which is covered in a separate section below.